olamide234/django2heroku/README.md

 - web: gunicorn project.wsgi
 - You can check in django website or heroku website for more information: https://docs.djangoproject.com/en/2.2/howto/deployment/wsgi/gunicorn/<br/>
 https://devcenter.heroku.com/articles/django-app-configuration
-# Create a file runtime.txt and add the following core
+# Create a file runtime.txt and add the following
 python-3.6.0 (You can currently use "python-3.7.3")
 # Creating the app at Heroku
 You should install heroku CLI tools in your computer previously ( See http://bit.ly/2jCgJYW )